 Construction of hedonic pricing models is an accepted method of investigating the impact of windfarm development on sale price of residential property.
 The township of Ashhurst, New Zealand provides a suitable study area with sufficient bona fide residential sales data to provide statistically significant results.
 GIS viewshed analysis using 20m DEM data was only useful as a preliminary guide to turbine visibility.
 Field inspection is necessary to record accurate impact of turbine visibility on each individual property.

 The regression models developed in this study had satisfactory explanatory performance with R2 of 61% to 82%.
 The results indicate that the Tararua and Te Apiti turbines had no significant impact on sale price of Ashhurst residential property.
 The results of this study are specific to the study area and care should be taken when transferring these findings to other situations.
 The results provide an initial estimate of the impact of windfarm development on house prices.
-Further development of the hedonic models is recommended.
+Further development of the hedonic models, such as GWR (Geographically Weighted Regression) is recommended.
 Consideration should also be given to the view variables employed in this study.
-Turbine visibility from the road front was used but no account was taken of the orientation to the wind farm (Sims, 2008.
+Turbine visibility from the road front was used but no account was taken of the orientation to the wind farm (Sims et al., 2008).

 From a policy perspective the findings are consistent with other studies (Hoen 2006; Hoen et. al 2011; Sims et. al 2008) and suggest that in localities similar to Ashhurst the construction of wind turbines is unlikely to have a detrimental impact on residential property values.